- Homosexuality

 Don't Ask, Don't Tell is officially repealed throughout the United States, and gays and lesbians may openly serve.

-Blood donations by MSMs in Tennessee is banned (3-month deferral).
+Blood donations by MSMs in Tennessee is legal.

 Current status